PelmeenidHapukoorega/Solutions-Architect/AZ-900/05-Azure-Governance/Purpose of Service Trust portal.md

 Authenticated users (Entra ID) sign in, accept a Non Disclosure Agreement (NDA) and then can download specific compliance materials and tools.

+## Main menu categories:

+* Service trust portal: Provides a quick access hyperlink to return to the service trust portal homepage.
+* My library: Lets you save or pin docs to quickly access the on your library page.
+You can also set notifications when docs in your library are updated.
+* All documents: Is a single landing place for docs on the service trust portal.
+From All Documents, you can pink docs to show up in My library.

 ### Summary

 It is a secured digital library where you go to download official proof so to speak (like audit certificates) to show that Microsofts cloud meets legal and safety standards.